nathan-px/pxdocs-backup/content/use-px-backup/configure-ui.md

 If the standard PX-Backup UI endpoint configuration doesn't meet your requirements, you can configure access using HTTPS, access it through the load balancer, or even navigate to one of your node IPs directly.

 ##  Expose the PX-Backup UI on ingress and configure access using HTTPS

+You can configure access to PX-Backup through HTTPS by configuring your Kubernetes or OCP ingress.
+Follow the steps below applicable for your environment:

+### Configure ingress on Kubernetes

 You can configure access to PX-Backup through HTTPS by creating an ingress rule.